railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing.rst

 Producing an Intermediate Product
 +++++++++++++++++++++++++++++++++

-To understand the implications of requirements calculation, you must know the configuration of the sold product.
-To do this, go to the form for product PC2 and click on the link :guilabel:`Bill of Materials` to the right.
+To understand the implications of requirements calculation, you should know the configuration of the sold product.
+To do this, go to the form for product PC2 and click the link :guilabel:`Bill of Materials` to the right.
 You get the scheme shown in :ref:`fig-mrpbomtree` which is the composition of the selected product.

 .. _fig-mrpbomtree: